Rigby-David/About-me/README.md

 1. **Think about how to validate each of your features according to a Definition of Done**
 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

+## HTML Setup (all of these elements need an ID)
+- section
+    - Why do I need a section?
+I need somewhere to display my about me
+    - How do I implement this? const sectionName = document.getElementById()
+- button
+    - Why?
+Need to display hidden image
+    - How? const buttonName = document.getElementById()
+    - myButton.addEventListener('click', () => {}
+-
 Additional considerations:

 -   Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?